davdmrgn/ASUS-ROG-MaximusXI-Hero-WiFi-Z390-i9-9900K/README.md

 * Load optimized defaults
 * Auto-configure fans
 * Enable Vt-d and Intel (VMX) Virtualization Technology (for VMware Fusion)
+* Disabled unused Bluetooth port 3.1-2 (there's a header on the motherboard I'm not using)

 ## Working
 * Mojave install boots successfully